haifengl/bigdata/README.md

 provides the flexible wide columnar model, and has linear scalability and proven fault-tolerance on commodity hardware.
 Besides, Cassandra’s support for replicating across multiple data centers is best-in-class.
-Since many features of Cassandra were already covered in previous sections as they are shared with HBase and Riak, we will focus on the additional unique features in what follows.
+Since many features of Cassandra are already covered in previous sections as they are shared with HBase and Riak, we will focus on the additional unique features in what follows.